Naked-Roadmap/naked-roadmap/app/work-log.md

 TODO: Create community disqus as part of implementation of marketing site to allow modding, feature requests, support, etc.

 ## DONE
+-- DONE: Create "Planning Page" (if no active sprint, run a planning session) -- DONE: "Sprint" dropdown for homepage to select which one projects are being added to.
+Show only active and upcoming sprints.
 -- DONE: Sprint goals route
 -- DONE: Fix the edit button on modal
 -- DONE: Add in all goals list
--- DONE: Fix text links in discussion section to work
+-- DONE: Fix text links in discussion section to work -- DONE: Load goals into right dashboard section
+-- DONE: % completed of sprint bar.
+-- DONE: Add discussion per project
+-- DONE: Add in changelog per project

 ## Reminders:

 - init env
 - flask run
 - flask db init